MarbleBag/NexusVault-Java/nexusvault.format.tex/docs/README.md

 # Nexusvault .tex format

-Provides a reader to convert WS .tex files into a more accessible format
+Provides a reader and writer to convert WS .tex files into a more accessible format or create WS .tex files

 ### Currently supported